lewisknewton/questionnaire-engine/README.md

 * dragging and dropping the file(s) into the upload dialog
 * selecting the file(s) on their device, using the file input and upload button

-At minimum, a questionnaire file should include a `name` with which to identify it.
+At minimum, it is recommended that questionnaire files include a `name` with which to identify them.
+However, if this is omitted, they will simply be referred to as 'Untitled Questionnaire'.

+If a questionnaire file's `questions` array is omitted or left empty, the questionnaire cannot be taken.

 ##### Questions Types